mastrolinux/raspberry-pi-security-camera-client/README.md

 ## PiCamera2 instructions
-Those are the instructions to experiment with picamera2 with the file `example_picamera2.py`.
+Those are the instructions to experiment with picamera2 with the file `main.py`.

 **NOTE**
+If you want to use the old stack, you have to adapt this code.
 The only file requiring the old stack of PiCamera is `example.py`.
 To use the old stack please run `sudo raspi-config`, and enable it selecting "Interface Options -> Legacy Camera Support".
 Finally reboot your Raspberry Pi.